ICGC-TCGA-PanCancer/vcf-uploader/README.md

 # Overview

 These tool is designed to upload one or more VCF/tar.gz/index files produced during variant calling.
 They are designed to be called as a step in a workflow or manually if needed.  gnos_upload_vcf.pl uploads files to a gnos repository and synapse_upload_vcf uploads files to the NCI Jamboree site and adds metadata and provenance to Synapse.

 These tool needs to produce VCF uploads that conform to the PanCancer VCF upload spec, see https://wiki.oicr.on.ca/display/PANCANCER/PCAWG+VCF+Submission+SOP+-+v1.0

   * [GNOS upload](#gnos-upload)
   * [Synapse upload](#synapse-upload)

+## Availability

+You can find these tools pre-installed in a docker container, see [pancancer_upload_download](https://github.com/ICGC-TCGA-PanCancer/pancancer_upload_download).

 # GNOS upload
 ## Dependencies for gnos_upload_vcf.pl